github/explore/topics/covid-19/index.md

 wikipedia_url: https://en.wikipedia.org/wiki/Coronavirus_disease_2019
 ---

-Coronavirus disease (COVID-19) is an infectious disease caused by a new virus.
-This topic is associated with repositorys that contain code focused around research and awareness of the virus.
+The Novel Coronavirus of 2019 (nCOVID-19) is an infectious disease caused by a new virus.
+This topic is associated with repositories that contain code focused around research and awareness of the virus.